Faith in AI can narrow the futures individuals consider

-\bfseries \boldmath Artificial intelligence (AI) is understood to affect the content of people's decisions.
-Here, using a behavioral implementation of the classic Newcomb’s paradox in 1,305 participants, we show that AI can also change how people decide.
-In this paradigm, belief in predictive authority can lead individuals to constrain decision-making, forgoing a guaranteed reward.
-Over 40\% of participants treated AI as such a predictive authority.
-This significantly increased the odds of forgoing the guaranteed reward by a factor of 3.39 (95\% CI: 2.45–4.70) compared with random framing, and reduced earnings by 10.7–42.9\%.
-The effect appeared across AI presentations and decision contexts and persisted even when predictions failed.
-When people believe AI can predict their behavior, they may self-constrain it in anticipation of that prediction.
+\textbf{ Artificial intelligence (AI) predictions are increasingly used to inform human decisions \cite{kleinberg2018human, rahwan2019machine}.
+Here, using a behavioral implementation of the classic Newcomb’s paradox \cite{nozick1969newcomb} in 1,305 participants, we show that AI predictions can also shape the reasoning people use to make a decision.
+In this paradigm, perceived predictive authority can alter how people reason about their future actions, leading them to forgo a guaranteed reward.
+Over 40\% of participants treated AI as such a predictive authority about their own behavior, significantly increasing the odds of forgoing the guaranteed reward by a factor of 3.39 (95\% CI: 2.45–4.70) and reducing earnings by 10.7–42.9\%.
+The effect appeared across AI presentations and decision contexts and remained detectable even when predictions repeatedly failed.
+When people perceive AI as capable of predicting their personal behavior, the mere presence of AI predictions may shape their decision-making, narrowing the futures they consider \cite{hacking1995looping}.}

-Artificial intelligence (AI) is described as augmenting human cognition \cite{engelbart1962augmenting}.
-AI tools have been shown to increase individual and group productivity \cite{noy2023experimental, hao2026artificial, daniotti2026using}, but also introduce risks such as reduced autonomy \cite{shirado2023emergence}, increased dishonesty \cite{kobis2025delegation}, and strategic manipulation \cite{costello2024durably, lin2025persuading}.
-Across both positive and negative outcomes, these effects are typically interpreted within a classical \textit{Homo economicus} framework, in which individuals use AI outputs to choose options that maximize benefits and minimize cost \cite{samuelson1938note, becker1976economic}.
-From this perspective, AI is understood to help individuals decide what to do within a given choice structure \cite{vaccaro2024combinations}.

-However, AI may also shape how people decide when it is perceived as predictive.
-This possibility remains poorly understood and challenges standard assumptions that AI informs human decision-making while leaving its underlying decision schema unchanged.
-This can occur when individuals perceive predictive systems as accurate and overgeneralize this capability, treating them as revealing what they will do \cite{merton1948self, nozick1969newcomb}.
-Decision-making can then shift toward forming intentions consistent with anticipated predictions, which are then enacted \cite{weber1905protestant, bem1972self, cialdini2009influence, swidler1986culture}.
-AI may activate—and amplify—this phenomenon, which we term \textit{predictive binding}, at times leading individuals to forgo guaranteed rewards.
+Artificial intelligence is increasingly used to predict human behavior, and people are directly interacting with such systems \cite{kleinberg2018human, rahwan2019machine}.
+From recommendation algorithms to large language models, AI routinely predicts what people will choose, say, and do \cite{aral2021hype, shanahan2023role}.
+In most applications, AI predictions are used to inform decisions, helping individuals and organizations perform tasks more effectively \cite{noy2023experimental, hao2026artificial, daniotti2026using, kobis2025delegation}.
+However, AI predictions about people's own actions may become part of the decision environment itself, influencing the very behaviors they are intended to support \cite{bem1972self, merton1948self, nozick1969newcomb}.
+Such predictions may alter how people reason about their own future actions and, in some cases, even narrow the set of futures they consider and lead them to forgo guaranteed rewards.